Still using Windows XP

 Long story short.

-I disabled the network adapter after activation (shared folders of Virtualbox do still work)
+• I disabled the network adapter after activation (shared folders of VirtualBox still work)

-I was able to open the PDF document, fill the fields and save it
+• I was able to open the PDF document, fill in the fields, and save it

-It is not the first time I had to resort to Windows to accomplish some task, but most of the time I just use the current version.
+It is not the first time I had to resort to Windows to accomplish some tasks, but most of the time I just use the current version.
 The same holds for the program I want to use, normally I just pick the latest version available.
-But in this case, using unsupported versions of, has really been a good idea.
+But in this case, using unsupported versions of Windows has been a good idea.

-I actually expect that many times, an older version is sufficient for most needs.
+After this experiment, I expect that many times, an older version of some program is sufficient for most needs.
 Of course, supporting an "antique" operating system is not a high priority in most projects, but it has its advantages.
-Compared to the latest Windows version, it’s system requirements are so low that it could run on a Raspberry PI (someone did it), which makes possible to run Windows Programs on very tiny and cheap platforms, without necessarily porting the program to GNU/Linux.
+Compared to the latest Windows version, its system requirements are so low that it could run on a Raspberry PI (someone did it), which makes possible to run Windows Programs on very tiny and cheap platforms, without necessarily porting the program to GNU/Linux.

 Supporting even older versions of Windows, like Windows 95 and Windows 98, would require even fewer resources from the end user, but much more while developing the program, and as already stated: there are not so many use cases that might be relevant for the Software developers.